benzlock/fropbox/README.md

  * As mentioned above, the algorithm used by `get_matching_blocks` does not identify the most optimial (i.e. longest) repeated subsequences, nor does it identify subsequences repeated in one file.
 The latter problem could be solved by using an algorithm based on [suffix trees](https://stackoverflow.com/questions/37499968).
  * Similar to the previous feature, Fropbox's bandwidth could be reduced by compressing data before transmitting it.
  * Allow multiple file uploads at the same time.
 No part of the code prevents this from happening, but it has not been tested.

+## Time taken

+This project took approximately 4–5 hours of programming, 2–3 hours to write tests, and some more time spent on design and documentation.